bogdan-veliscu/django-book/memory-bank/active-context.md

    - Monitor worker memory usage and CPU utilization
    - Track response times for key endpoints
    - Monitor cache hit rates
+   - Check for any middleware-related errors in the logs

 2. **Remaining Optimizations**:
    - Add database indexes for frequently queried fields